St. Cloud Curriculum and Call

 Certifications

-Basic Cardiac Life Support (BCLS) certification is required prior to entering residency.
-Advanced Life Support in Obstetrics (ALSO), Advanced Cardiac Life Support (ACLS), Neonatal Resuscitation Program (NRP) and Pediatric Advanced Life Support (PALS) certification will be done during residency.
-Certification in Advanced Trauma Life Support (ATLS) is also available, if desired.
+Basic Life Support (BLS) certification is required prior to entering residency.
+Advanced Life Support in Obstetrics (ALSO), Advanced Cardiac Life Support (ACLS), Neonatal Resuscitation Program (NRP) and Pediatric Advanced Life Support (PALS) certification will be completed during residency.
+Certification in Advanced Trauma Life Support (ATLS), Comprehensive Advanced Life Support (CALS), and S.T.A.B.L.E.
+Program is also available.

 Moonlighting Activities